niconm89/BUSCO2Tree/README.md

 ---
 **About BUSCO2Tree**

-This pipeline was developed to automatize the downstream phylogenomic analyses to obtain a species tree after running BUSCO.
+This pipeline was developed to automatize the downstream phylogenomic analyses to obtain a species tree after running BUSCO over several genomes/proteomes/transcriptomes.
-We provide data example to test funcionallity.
+We provide one data example to test funcionallity.
 Data was obtained from a study we have recently published [1].
-Briefly, thirteen Drosophila genomes were assessed using BUSCO v5.4.2 to obtain completeness scores and Eukaryote single-copy orthologs (BUSCO groups).
+Briefly, thirteen Drosophila genomes were assessed using BUSCO v5.4.2 to obtain completeness scores and dipteran single-copy orthologs.
 Common BUSCOs among all genomes were the input of this pipeline.

 ---